Women’s

 - Learn the basic role and functions of the endocrine system

-- Understand the function of other main organs and their connection to hormone function
+- Understand the function of other organs and their interconnection with the endocrine system

-- Get to know the main hormones covered in this program
+- Get to know the key hormones and their functions

-- Recognize the signs, symptoms and conditions related to each of the main hormonal imbalances
+- Recognize the signs, symptoms and conditions related to each of these hormonal imbalances

 Lecture 1: The Endocrine System